itsomg134/-CineVerse-3D---Premium-Movie-Theater-Registration-Website/README.md

 4. Push to branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-### Code Style
-- Use 2 spaces for indentation
-- Follow semantic HTML practices
-- Use modern JavaScript ES6+ features
-- Comment complex CSS animations
-- Maintain mobile-first responsive design

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Design inspiration from modern cinema websites